nickarrow/iron-vault-feedback/Feedback.md

 1. Creating this Starforged world took a bit of time, but this was actually a good thing.
 Spending time on Truths, and rolling oracles for the sector, locations, NPCs, etc really helped me become engrossed in this campaign.
 There's something very special about being able to invoke the oracles/moves in-line while you write.
 For me, I am usually playing late at night, and I can't really "talk all of my ideas outloud".
 Being able to write in Obsidian, and then invoke the various oracles in line is actually quite magical.
 2. I am playing on an iPad, so my limitations are Obsidian Mobile and screen size.
 I ended up using the Minimal plugin because that gave me more control over font, sidebar sizes, and whatnot.
 I found myself often enjoying having open the left sidebar to navigate around notes, and the right sidebar for all the awesome Iron-Vault things.
 3. Can't wait to play Session 1 tonight!
+4. I am toying with the idea of using the Auto-Note-Mover plugin because I kept having to create notes and then manually move them into folders.
+I created notes for NPCs, settlements, locations, and then had to move them all around.
+This might be only a minor bit of tedium during Session 0, but if I keep having to move notes around manually, I might have to figure out how to use the Auto-Note-Mover plugin.

 ## Bugs
 1. There is a strange zero in my character sheet and I have no idea what it is: <img width="1180" alt="Pasted image 20240608212653" src="https://github.com/nickarrow/iron-vault-feedback/assets/40185621/69802692-2c28-40a7-82d9-4efa98bea195">